Cognigy/Extensions/README.md

 This repository contains the source code of existing modules which can be used as blueprints for further developments.
 Therefore, all of them are provided under the [MIT license](./LICENSE).

+You are subject to the terms of the third-party providers which you are connecting to when you use Extensions.
+Cognigy cannot take responsibility for your use of the third-party services, systems or materials.
+Cognigy.AI Extensions are licensed under the MIT license.

 ## Approval Process

 If you want us to approve your Extension, please note the following approval process: